pantras/agile_software_development/README.md

 Process engineers failed to abstract or define process from scrum project experience.
 Each project is unique (p 102).

-Software development is like new procut development, not like manufacturing (p 106).
+Software development is like new product development, not like manufacturing (p 106).

 New product view of Scrum.
-CMM is inspired by MMM (Manufacturing Matutity Model), as exposed in Quality is free (Crosby) (p 107).
+CMM is inspired by MMM (Manufacturing Maturity Model), as exposed in Quality is free (Crosby) (p 107).

 Onsite customer whenever possible (p 109).